 Services will be held Saturday, August 27, 2016 at 11:00 am at St. James the Less Catholic Church, 4635 Dunsmore Avenue, La Crescenta, CA. A reception will be at St. Luke’s of the Mountains at noon.
 In lieu of flowers and in memoriam contributions can be made to St. James the Less or to Camp Stevens, P.O.
 Box 367, Julian, CA 92036, a mountain retreat of the Episcopal Church established by Aidan’s father.

-To send flowers to the family of Thomas Sadler, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Thomas Sadler, please visit Tribute Store